NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER = SEER2 / 0.95 if ducted and SEER = SEER2 if ductless.
   .. [#] If CoolingDetailedPerformanceData is provided, see :ref:`clg_detailed_perf_data`.
+  .. [#] If there is a heating system attached to the DistributionSystem, the heating and cooling systems cannot have different values for FanPowerWattsPerCFM.
   .. [#] FanPowerWattsPerCFM defaults to 0.07 W/cfm for ductless systems and 0.18 W/cfm for ducted systems.
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          A non-zero airflow defect can only be applied for systems attached to a distribution system.